-The Reason of State and its Technologies (Foucault- Deleuze)
+The Reason of State and its Technologies (Foucault-Deleuze)

 The premise of the GUARDINT project is that under the veil of secrecy, within the "deep state", powerful security assemblages use surveillance technologies to acquire knowledge on strategic adversaries and the population at large.
 In turn, this knowledge forms the basis of security practices which vary in their logic - preemptive, repressive, manipulative, etc. - but which creates strong information asymmetries.

-In turn, such asymmetry can be used to protect the political order, or change it in a way that aligns with the interests of people in these agencies and their allies in connected fields.
-By its very existence, a surveillance apparatus undermines democratic processes the the autonomy of subjects, for instance preempting their ability to voice their conception of the common good through the exercise of freedom of expression.
-As the European court of Human rights recognized in its landmark ruling Klass and Others v.
+Such asymmetry can be used to protect the political order, or change it in a way that aligns with the interests of people in these agencies and their allies in connected fields.
+The mere threat of surveillance is enough to undermine democratic processes and the autonomy of subjects, for instance by preempting their ability to voice their conception of the common good through the exercise of freedom of expression as the European court of Human rights recognized in its landmark ruling Klass and Others v.
 Germany in 1971:

-(...) in the mere existence of the legislation itself there is involved, for all those to whom the legislation could be applied, a menace of surveillance; this menace necessarily strikes at freedom of communication between users of the postal and telecommunication services and thereby constitutes an "interference by a public authority" with the exercise of the applicants' right to respect for private and family life and for correspondence.3
+(...) in the mere existence of the legislation itself there is involved, for all those to whom the legislation could be applied, a menace of surveillance; this menace necessarily strikes at freedom of communication between users of the postal and telecommunication services and thereby constitutes an "interference by a public authority" with the exercise of the applicants' right to respect for private and family life and for correspondence.

-Against the claim of those in government that intelligence and largescale surveillance are necessary to protect democracy and the rule of law from their "enemies", critical political theory teaches us that such powerknowledge, at its core, antithetical to democratic values.
+Against the claim of those in government that intelligence and largescale surveillance are necessary to protect democracy and the rule of law from their "enemies", critical political theory teaches us that such powerknowledge and its technologies are, at their core, antithetical to democratic values.

-3§41.
+&lt;sup>3§41.
 See http://hudoc.echr.coe.int/eng?i=001-57510